-The tiramisu is an emblematic dessert of Italian cuisine, appreciated for its melting texture and its subtle balance between coffee, mascarpone and soaked cookies.
-In this recipe, we revisit this delicacy using dehydrated coffee , a practical and tasty alternative to traditional espresso coffee.
-Easy to prepare, this dessert is ideal for concluding a meal in style or impressing your guests with a touch of elegance.
+Tiramisu is an iconic dessert of Italian cuisine, appreciated for its melting texture and its subtle balance between coffee, mascarpone and soaked biscuits.
+In this recipe, we revisit this treat by using dehydrated coffee, a practical and tasty alternative to traditional espresso coffee.
+Easy to prepare, this dessert is ideal to conclude a meal beautifully or impress your guests with a touch of elegance.

 Ingredients (for 4 to 6 people)